 Operation Flycatcher II (2011-2012).
 Kevin was led junior in a joint prosecution brought by Lancashire Police and HMRC of four individuals involved in defrauding elderly victims by performing sub-standard driveway repairs.
 Kevin presented the part of the case which concerned a substantial tax fraud on HMRC.

-R v H (2010) Liverpool Crown Court.
-Prosecution Counsel.
+Prosecution Counsel in R v H (2010 Liverpool Crown Court).
 The defendant was a dentist who was convicted of defrauding the NHS of over £300,000 by claiming dental payments to which he was not entitled.

-Operation Housemaster (2009) Preston Crown Court.
-Prosecution Counsel.
+Prosecution Counsel in Operation Housemaster (2009 -Preston Crown Court).
 This involved the successful prosecution of three employers who conspired to defraud the DWP by encouraging over 50 members of staff to falsely claim social security benefits.